upbound/docs/content/development-extensions/vscode-extensions.md

 ---
-title: "VSCode Extension"
+title: "Visual Studio Code Extension"
-description: "Use popular VSCode extentions to author your Upbound configurations"
+description: "Use popular Visual Studio Code extentions to author your Upbound configurations"
 ---

-Official Upbound providers come with bundled schemas that you can leverage with popular VSCode extensions to enhance your Upbound development experience when authoring compositions.
-In VSCode, your Upbound project gets:
+Official Upbound providers come with bundled schemas that you can leverage with popular Visual Studio Code extensions to enhance your Upbound development experience when authoring compositions.
+In Visual Studio Code, your Upbound project gets:

 - Inline schema information